darleg/Physics/ClasicalMechanics/README.md

 - First Law (Law of Inertia): An object will remain at rest or move in a straight line at a constant speed unless acted upon by a net external force.

-- Second Law (Law of Acceleration): The acceleration of an object is directly proportional to the net force acting on it and inversely proportional to its mass ( 𝐹
+- Second Law (Law of Acceleration): The acceleration of an object is directly proportional to the net force acting on it and inversely proportional to its mass (𝐹=𝑚⋅𝑎).
-=
-𝑚
-⋅
-𝑎
-).

 - Third Law (Action and Reaction): For every action, there is an equal and opposite reaction.
 2. Kinematics: The study of the motion of objects without considering the forces that